 - Gift cards/certificates are not gifts, they’re white flags of surrender.

-Now, with that said, let’s get to the list!
+Now, with that said, let’s get to the list of unique gift ideas for men!

 International Version of the Poster for his Third-most Favorite Movie.